-Located just west of Stanford University, Woodland is an independent day school that offers a balanced approach to learning in a diverse and inclusive environment for approximately 300 students in early childhood through 8th-grade.
+Located just west of Stanford University, Woodland is an independent day school that offers a joyful approach to learning in a diverse, respectful, and inclusive environment for approximately 300 students in early childhood through eighth-grade.
 We have two sections of each grade level K- 8 with class sizes that average from 14-18 per class.

+Woodland School’s faculty create a school environment that is as supportive and nurturing as it is challenging, and they embody the core values of the school—stewardship, integrity, curiosity, resilience, equity, and respect.
+Our teachers apply best practices through collaboration, integrated curriculum, brain-based teaching and learning methods, and continued professional development.
 Our teachers are themselves learners, constantly searching for ways to improve their practice.
-A robust professional development program supports our faculty by introducing them to the latest knowledge and best practice in pedagogy, curriculum development, educational technology, and student assessment.
+A robust professional development program supports our faculty by connecting them to the best practices in pedagogy, curriculum development, educational technology, and student assessment.

 Overview of the Department

 The Middle School humanities program blends the conceptual learning of history, English and current events with core literacy skills.
 The team uses a workshop model and asks students to actively take the role of historian and author.
 The Humanities department consists of four teachers over grades 5-8 collaborating within and across disciplines to build a passion for reading and writing.
 These skills are developed through activities that challenge students and inspire them to explore across genres.
 Woodland School’s teachers are no longer the keepers of knowledge and are instead facilitators of student-centered learning.
 They accomplish this by engaging learners in authentic scholarship that connects them through fun and engaging real-world situations.
 Teachers are encouraged to immerse students in collaborative learning experiences, critical thinking skills, and evidence based explanations.